llvm/circt/tools/circt-lec/README.md

 ### a Logical Equivalence Checking tool
 #### Building
-circt-lec depends on the Z3 theorem prover: the build system will attempt to deduce its location, otherwise a path can be specified with the `Z3_DIR` cmake option.
+circt-lec depends on the Z3 theorem prover: the build system will attempt to deduce its location, otherwise a path to a custom installation directory could be specified with the `Z3_DIR` cmake option (it should provide a cmake package configuration file like `Z3Config.cmake`).
 Avoiding building the tool can instead be done by specifying `CIRC_LEC_DISABLE` as a cmake option.